juhasztibi/memory-game/README.md

 ## Technical details

 The game is written in html, css and javascript.
-The main logic implemented in vanilla javascript in order to reduce de dependences.
+The main logic implemented in vanilla javascript in order to reduce dependences.

 ## Author